-BIRA has received financial support from BELSPO through the ministerial decree for ICOS for a period of 5 years since December 2014 for running the Observatoire de l'Atmosphère du Maïdo at Réunion Island.
+BIRA has received financial support from BELSPO through the ministerial decree for ICOS for a period of 6 years since December 2014 for running the Observatoire de l'Atmosphère du Maïdo at Réunion Island.
 The RV Belgica, operated by RBINS-OD Nature, is funded by BELSPO via yearly renewed grants.
 The federal partners received an extension of the actual financial support until the end of November 2021.
+They were successful in winning a project, "ICOS-BE" that started in December 2021 and will last for four years, submitted to BELSPO in a competitive call in the frame of the ESFRI-FED research infrastructure.

-BELSPO launched a competitive call for ESFRI infrastructures in summer 2021.
-Proposals are currently under evaluation.
-Successful projects will start in December 2021 with funding for two years.
-Figure 12: The ICOS Belgium station network.
-Figure 12a primarily covers Ecosystem and Ocean stations around mainland Belgium, while Figure 12b shows the remote Atmosphere station that is located at Réunion Island in the Indian Ocean and the Yangambi Ecosystem station located in the Congo basin.
-The numbers in the maps correspond to the numbers in Table 12.
+Figure 14: The ICOS Belgium station network.
+Figure 14a primarily covers Ecosystem and Ocean station around mainland Belgium, Figure 14b shows the area covered by the SOOP line, while Figure 14c shows the Atmosphere station that is located at Réunion Island in the Indian Ocean and the Yangambi Ecosystem station located in the Congo basin.
+The numbers in the maps correspond to the numbers in Table 11.